LiamSnow/SimpleSignWarp/README.md

 # SimpleWarp
-A simple sign sethome/warping system for connecting an SMP world.
+A simple spigot plugin that allows admins to create sign warps between locations.

 ## Description